EllaBrands/stanDev/To-Do-List.md

 cf., [runtime-error copy string?
 (Stack Overflow)](http://stackoverflow.com/questions/10644910/does-stdruntime-error-copy-the-string-passed-in-the-constructor)
 * (Daniel) fix order of include issues for model header, etc.  in new refactor (see Jiqiang's e-mail 4/19/13, 9:20 PM to stan-dev, and rest of that thread)
 * fix error message in Stan when an error is encountered during initialization --- currently says "about to be Metropolis rejected";  at very least, change the message to qualify when rejection happens
-* fix remaining template functions in stan/math to ensure they match int better than var matches int
+* test template functions in stan/math to ensure they match int better than var matches int
 * remove warning message on transform OR declare a set of function names to ignore

 ### Priorities